rjspencer/docs/theming.md

 Most if statements will only function in certain modules or blocks.

 ### if:ActivityIs[%type]
 Use this if statement to compare if a certain activity list item is of a certain type.
+The types `Blog`, `Status`, and `StoreItem` will also catch their respective `Repost` items, so use `if:ActivityIsRepost` to differentiate between reposts and non-reposts.

-Supported types: Audio, Blog, BlogRepost, Event, Photo, PhotoAlbum, Status, StatusRepost, Video, StoreItem
+Supported types: Audio, Blog, Event, Photo, PhotoAlbum, Repost, Status, StoreItem, Video
 Recommended modules: ActivityStreamList

 ### if:AudioHasLyrics